Xinrui-Fang/Xinrui-Fang.github.io/index.md

 ## About Me

-I am a Creative Engineer and HCI Researcher based in Tokyo.
+I am an Application Engineer and HCI Researcher based in Tokyo.
 My passion is to combine my engineering skills and design smell to create COOL things.

 ## Research Interests